-If your career goal is to work with individuals, couples and families, our Counseling programs will prepare you to make a difference in people’s lives.
-The Clinical Mental Health Counseling program prepares students to become professional counselors working in private practice or various community settings such as mental health care centers and residential treatment centers.
+If your career goal is to work with individuals, couples and families, our counseling programs will prepare you to make a difference in people’s lives.
+The Clinical Mental Health Counseling master's degree prepares students to become professional counselors working in private practice or various community settings such as mental health care centers and residential treatment centers.

-Students have the opportunity to also take coursework toward becoming a Licensed Marriage and Family Therapist (LMFT).
+Students have the opportunity to take additional coursework toward becoming a Licensed Marriage and Family Therapist (LMFT).
 The courses for the LMFT credential are offered at the Denver center only.